vchaindz/vcn/docs/vcn-timestamp-jumpstart.md

 vcn inspect document.pdf --start 2020/10/28-08:00:00 --end 2020/10/28-17:00:00
 ```

-If no filters are provided only maximum 100 items are returned.
+If no filters are provided, only a maximum of 100 items are returned.

 #### Signer Identifier
 It's possible to filter results by signer identifier: